cgadwood/Elk-Stack-Sim/README.md

  -Copy the playbooks files to etc/ansible/.
  -Update the host file to include IP addresses for the servers and the ports

- -Run the playbook, the command to check to see if it was installed correctly

  -Install-elk.yml and location: /etc/ansible/isntall-elk.yml

  -Edit host file to add servers (web and elk) ip addresses

+ -Run the playbook and check to see if installed correctly

 -The URL in order to check to see if your ELK server is running is: http:// (public IP of ELK VM):5601/app/kibana